About The Council

 The Parish Council is not responsible for the open spaces or play areas on the Varrier-Jones Drive, Hayman’s Way, North Lodge Drive or South Park Drive developments, or on any of the land owned by the Varrier-Jones Foundation, the Papworth Trust, or the Papworth Hospital NHS Trust.

 In addition to fulfilling its own responsibilities, the council also monitors items that are the responsibility of the county council, including roads, pavements, street lighting, verge cutting and public footpaths.
-Small grants can be made by the parish council to village organisation for items that the council does not normally have the power to fund.
+Small grants can be made by the Parish Council to village organisations for items that the council does not normally have the power to fund.

 The Parish Council is consulted on all planning applications made to the District and County Councils, which affect the parish.
 However, while comments made by the Parish Council are taken into consideration, all planning decisions are made by the referring authority.
 The council may also be asked to express the views of the village on other new proposals and on local planning policy, such as the potential use of the Papworth Hospital site after the hospital’s move to Cambridge from 2018.

 Papworth Everard Parish Council receives the funds that it uses to fulfil its role in the village in the form of an annual precept, which is collected on its behalf by South Cambridgeshire District Council, as part of the Council Tax charge.
 In addition, the Parish Council – and the village – is fortunate to be benefiting from sums of money that developers have been obliged under planning agreements, to contribute towards capital projects for the provision of community facilities.